skip to Main Content

 An experienced Virginia Beach child custody lawyer from our firm can help you create a visitation schedule that makes sense for everyone involved and fight for you in court.
 We will preserve your rights throughout all legal proceedings and pursue the best possible result.

-If you want custody or visitation with your child during a divorce, call us at (757) 301-9634 today for your confidential consultation.
+If you want custody or visitation with your child during a divorce, call us at (757) 301-9634 or contact us online today for your confidential consultation.

 Avatar photo